olmjo/tigress-scripts/README.md

 ##### Example 1: A Reasonable Default
 *PBS*, *SLURM*

-This PBS script represents a reasonable starting point for simple jobs.
+This script represents a reasonable starting point for simple jobs.
 It is more explicit about how the job should be managed than Example 0.
-It still requests 1 node with 1 processor.
+It still requests 1 task with 1 processor.
 It requests only 10 minutes of time.
 It uses a custom name in the queue and has both the error log and the output log merged into one file which begins with log.* and has a suffix determined by the job ID.
 It requests emails when it begins, ends, and aborts (the email address can be specified manually, but works by default on TIGRESS systems).

-Every line beginning with # is just a PBS directive.
+Every line beginning with # is just a scheduler directive.
 The remainder comprises an actual shell script.
 The script is verbose about where it is, when it starts, and what resources were given to it by the scheduler.

 The script ultimately generates 1,000 random numbers using the Rscript interface to R.

-To run under PBS:
+To run under Torque:
 ```
 cd ./examples/ex1/
 qsub ex1.pbs